Operation Diamond Racket: Plot

-CID officer Prakash aka CID 999 solves the gold smuggling cases where the CID Chief mentions about increase in diamond smuggling and missing case of top scientists.
-Prakash traces the lead from his fellow officer Madhu and locates David, the local kingpin.
+Prakash aka CID 999, a CID officer, solves the gold smuggling cases, where the CID Chief informs about increase in diamond smuggling and missing case of top scientists.
+Prakash traces the lead from his colleague Madhu and locates David, the local kingpin.
 He impersonates as David and traps Lalita, who has the diamonds.
 Prakash kills David and entrusts Lalita to Madhu.
-He goes to the hideout warehouse, where David was supposed to drop the diamonds.
-Prakash finds the diamonds and alerts the police.
+Prakash goes to the hideout warehouse, where David was supposed to drop the diamonds, finds the diamonds and alerts the cops.

 Prakash returns, only to find that Lalita escaped and Madhu dead.
 Meena, Madhu's sister vows vengeance against Madhu's killers.
 After checking an address in Lalitha's bag, which is located in Kathmandu, Prakash and Meena act as a honeymoon couple and leave for Kathmandu.
 Monzein, Prakash's friend and fellow-agent helps him with clues about antique shops, which are suspected to be involved in smuggling.
 Prakash spends quite some time, posing as a tourist, but cannot locate any clues about the smuggling gang.
-Vishwanath, the kingpin at Kathmandu tries to kill Meena and Prakash repeatedly, but Prakash overpowers him.
+Vishwanath, the kingpin at Kathmandu tries to kill Meena and Prakash, but Prakash overpowers him.

-Frustrated, he orders his secretary Drenko to befriend Meena.
+Frustrated, Vishwanath orders his secretary Drenko to befriend Meena.
 Drenko kills Monzein's entire family and kidnaps Meena.
 Prakash finds a radar on top of a building at a remote site and finds it to be the secret hide-out and enters by disguising himself as one of the henchman.
 He observes a speech, where the diamonds are used as a powerful beam to bring down any fighter jet-planes, submarine or military installation.
-Prakash gets caught and is thrown into a snake cage, along with Meena, leaving them to die.
-However, Prakash and Meena escape where Prakash overpowers the place, kills all the henchmen and their boss where he frees up Meena and burns down the place using a watch bomb.
+Prakash gets caught and is thrown into a snake cage, along with Meena.
+However, Prakash and Meena escape, where Prakash overpowers the place, kills all the henchmen and their boss.
+Prakash frees up Meena and escapes, where he burns down the place using a watch bomb.